Here at Freshairguide, we’ve noticed the dramatic increase in people searching our site for the Best Air Purifiers for Mold in 2020.

 - Around the windows

-There are over 400,000 mold types in the world.
-Thankfully, only about a 1,000 can live in the households.
+There are over 400,000 types of mold in the world.
+Thankfully, only about a 1,000 can live in the households and attack your clean indoor air.
 These types are divided into three groups.

 Allergenic.
-These mold types are not dangerous unless you have allergies or respiratory problems, such as asthma.
-Younger children are especially susceptible to such molds.
+These types are not dangerous unless you have allergies or other respiratory problems, such as asthma.
+Younger children are especially susceptible to airborne spores.

 Pathogenic.
-These are more dangerous types that can cause infections.
-They don’t affect 100% healthy people, but if your immune system is compromised, this mold might cause serious lung diseases.
+These are more dangerous types that can evem cause infections.
+They don’t affect 100% healthy people, but if you have a compromised immune system, then they might cause serious lung diseases.

 Toxic.
-This is the most dangerous group that includes the infamous black mold.
-Such molds can affect everyone.
-They suppress the immune system and may cause cancer.
-This mold generates mycotoxins that damage your health once inhaled or ingested.
-You can get adverse effects even after touching such mold.
+The most dangerous of all the groups of Mold.
+This group includes the infamous black mold, which as we know, can affect everyone.
+The molds in this group can suppress the immune system and can cause cancer.
+These types all generate mycotoxins that damage your health once inhaled.
+You can get adverse effects by just touching them.

 In our homes, we mostly face five varieties of mold.
 They are:

-- Alernaria – settles in your nose, mouth, and upper respiratory tract and can cause allergic reactions
+- Alernaria – settles in your nose, mouth, and upper respiratory tract and is a major cause of allergic reactions

 - Aspergillus – Commonly found in extremely humid climates.
 It settles on the house dust and can produce mycotoxins, which cause various lung infections.

-- Cladosporium – This mold settles on textiles, wood, and other porous surfaces.
+- Cladosporium – This one settles on textiles, wood, and other porous surfaces.
 It can cause hay fever and asthma.

-- Penicillium – This mold grows on wallpaper, carpets, and fiberglass insulation.
+- Penicillium – Likes to grow on wallpaper, carpets, and fiberglass insulation.
 It can cause asthma and allergies.
 May produce mycotoxins.

 - Stachybotrys – Toxic mold aka black mold that generates mycotoxins and causes serious problems, such as lung bleeding.
 It’s much less common in the households than the other four types.
 It can settle on wood or paper, but not on tiles or concrete.